kaleben0/The_Source/README.md

 Installation
 * Install MySQL Server, PHP, and your webserver
 * Install Shellinabox & PrivateBin per their instructions
-* Git Pull into the web directory of your choice
+* git clone https://github.com/kaleben0/The_Source.git in your webserver directory
-* Create a DB in MySQL
+* Create a DB & User in MySQL
 * Import the_source.sql into your new db (usually something like (without quotes) 'mysql -u "username" -p "new database name" < the_source.sql')
 * Update /functions/source_db.php, /functions/db_index.php with your database settings (database name, host, username, password)
 * Click the Gear icon in the upper right corner and edit the record with your settings.